xlauko/diploma-thesis/chapters/01-introduction.md

 \noindent
-Since the early beginnings of computer science, software engineers struggle to achieve correctness of a software.
-Nowadays a common approach used by industry is a testing.
+Since the early beginnings of computer science, software engineers struggle to achieve correctness of software.
+Nowadays a common approach used by the industry is testing.
 Testing enables developers to cover basic use cases, but with a growth of a software its hardly scales up to a satisfactory coverage.

 \question{ Should I describe it more? } Besides that testing is in trouble, when